ElixirSeattle/tanx/README.md

 ### Building

-We will use Google's [Container Builder](https://cloud.google.com/container-builder/) service to build the tanx application in a Docker image.
+We will use Google's [Container Builder](https://cloud.google.com/container-builder/) service to build the Tanx application in a Docker image.
 Notice that there is a Dockerfile provided.
 It uses Distillery to produce an OTP release, and installs it in a Docker image based on bitwalker's Alpine-Erlang image.
 We will just hand this to Container Builder to build an image and upload it to